-THE FUTURE OF EUROPE WITH YOUNG PEOPLE Do you agree with this statement of the European Youth Forum on the future of Europe?
+Do you agree with this statement of the European Youth Forum on the future of Europe?

 Citizens lack control over their common future.
 When it comes to young people, we are not represented by the current political system and often excluded from decisions that affect us and future generations.
 Young people want to be part of Europe, though.
 We want a European Union that unleashes our potential, creates a promising future, and safeguards our fundamental human rights.

 Currently, this is not the case.
-Young people are both systematically underrepresented in the political arena, and excluded from society, leading to lower levels of trust in the system and in institutions of representative democracy.
+Young people are both systematically underrepresented in the political arena, and excluded from society, leading to lower levels of trust in the sustem and in institutions of representative democracy.
 Disengagement with the traditional political sphere can result in young people moving towards populist, anti-democratic and xenophobic movements as well as, in exceptional cases, violent extremism in Europe.
 This move undermines social cohesion and the European project itself.

 Several ideas have been put forward to address the future of the EU as well as young people's place in Europe.
 Proposals such as the European Solidarity Corps, the extension of the Youth Guarantee and an Interrail ticket for all 18 year olds are welcome contributions to the discussion.
 But such an approach, consisting of ad-hoc, top-down proposals, is far from the bottom-up and participatory vision that the European Union should be implementing.
 Young people do not need short-term, tokenistic initiatives but long-term solutions, developed with our input, and based on a comprehensive strategy for the sustainable development of Europe.

-TO YOUR DAILY LIFE?

-Photo: lack Sparrow / Pexels The EU impacts our daily lives in many ways, from the food we eat to the products we buy.
-If you have ever wondered what exactly the EU does and has done for you, here are 5 areas in which it is impacting your daily life.
+HOW IS THE EU RELEVANT NOUR NOUR DAILY LIFE?
+The EU impacts our daily lives in many ways from the food we eat to the products we buy.
+If you have ever wondered what exactly the EU does for you, daily lives in many ways from the food we eat to the products we buy.
+If you have ever wondered what exactly the EU does for you, here are 5 areas in which it is impacting your daily life.
 You will also see that you can take advantage of your EU citizenship!
 Be aware that this is just a fraction of what the EU actually does for you.